pangyan/ridiculands-java/README.md

-# ridiculands
+# ridiculands backend
-Ridiculands
+Ridiculands Backend -
-It is a playground for programming.
+It is a playground for backend components written in Java.

 - Core Java
+- Docker
-- Spring
+- gradle build
 - Hibernate
-- gradle build
+- Spring Boot